-MCDHHS funds the largest share of LTL costs at \$6,200,000 with additional funding coming from grants as well as fees collected from the public mental health system and via sliding scale for billable behavioral health services.
+MCDHHS funds the largest share of LTL costs with additional funding coming from grants as well as fees collected from the public mental health system and via sliding scale for billable behavioral health services.
 The amount budgeted in FY 2017 for the MCPS contribution to the LTL program includes services such as web-based access and support to the Online Student Administrative Student Information System (OASIS), MCPS security office support specifically during evening activities, phone services and support, and program evaluation through the Office of Shared Accountability.
-The total amount budgeted for this program for FY 2017 is \$776,537, including 13.0 FTE positions to support this program.
-This is a decrease of \$131,211 and a 1.0 FTE supervisor position from the

-FY 2016 budgeted amount of \$907,748 and 14.0 FTE positions.
-The FY 2017 budget includes 13.0 FTE building services worker positions and \$775,237, including employee benefits and \$1,300 for supplies.
+The total amount budgeted in FY 2017 for this program is \$776,751, including 13.0 FTE positions.
+This is a decrease of \$130,997 and a 1.0 FTE supervisor position compared to the FY 2016 budgeted amount of \$907,748 and 14.0 FTE positions.
+The FY 2017 budget includes 13.0 FTE building services worker positions and \$775,451, including employee benefits, and \$1,300 for supplies.
 There are no significant program changes from the prior year.